German election: Olaf Scholz, Armin Laschet vie for Angela Merkel's office | DW | 26.09.2021

 The two parties on the more extreme ends of the political spectrum found themselves weakened in Sunday's early results.
 Both the far-right Alternative for Germany (AfD) and the socialist Left Party have been damaged by infighting and a lack of a clear issue to drive public debate.

-The socialist Left party, meanwhile, was left in the most desperate position — early results suggested it may not clear the 5% hurdle required for representation in the Bundestag, and may have to rely on winning a few directly-elected seats in Berlin to have any representation in German parliament at all.
+The Left party was left in the most desperate position — early results suggested that it might not clear the 5% hurdle required for representation in the Bundestag, and may have to rely on winning a few directly elected seats in Berlin to have any representation in Germany's parliament at all.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.